-Land belonging to the Izaak Walton League borders the airport to the northwest and houses the Birchwood Recreation and Shooting Park.
+Land belonging to the Izaak Walton League borders the airport to the northwest and houses the BSRP.
 The park sits on about 87 acres of land between the Birchwood Airport and Cook Inlet.
 The park has about 3,200 members with varying daily usage.
 Overall, there is little conflict, if any, between park and airport users.
 The park entrance is directly across from the airport, so there is concern that any expansion of the airport could impact the ability for park users to enter and exit the property.
-Park leadership plans to expand the shooting range but do not have significant plans to change land uses in or around the park boundaries.
-Any expansion is planned within the current footprint.
+Park leadership plans to expand the shooting range but does not have significant plans to change land uses in or around the park boundaries.
+Any expansion is planned within the current footprint of the park.
+Planned projects include constructing a path, boardwalk and foot bridges that would allow shooting from the perimeter toward the center of the BRSP area; construction of two paved access roads that will allow year-round use of BRSP facilities; and construction of berms in key locations to allow use of specific areas for fast growing two-gun and three-gun events.